 - I have changed my investment strategy in NEO Finance.
 Hopefully results will improve...

 - The best platforms in terms of XIRR are 1) real estate (now operating through the SociosInversores.com platform) and Estateguru; 2) P2B: Envestio; and 3) P2P: Finbee, Grupeer and Fast Invest.

-- The best returns for the month were 1) real estate: Bulkestate and Estateguru; 2) P2B: Kuetzal; and 3) P2P: Finbee, Grupeer and Twino.
+- The best monthly returns were 1) real estate: Bulkestate and Estateguru; 2) P2B: Kuetzal; and 3) P2P: Finbee, Grupeer and Twino.

-- For Mintos, I present the combined returns (all currencies, taking into account the exchange rate), as well as the profitability separately for each currency (without applying the exchange rate).
+- For Mintos, I present the combined returns (all currencies, taking into account the exchange rate), as well as the return rate separately for each currency (without applying the exchange rate).

 - The gray shading indicates inflated returns due to specific promotions, while the yellow shading shows that the returns are likely to be lower due to unpaid or delayed projects without a final decision.

 - Worrying situation in Housers, although it has improved, since some of the projects that were listed as defaults resumed payments last month.

 - Also the situation has improved in Flender, which has stabilized with five defaults.